cdmoro/literary-dictionary/README.md

 python scripts/build.py
 ```

+It will generate several one dictionary per language in `output` folder.

 Then:

 1. Open Kindle Previewer
-1. Load the generated EPUB or dictionary_files/Dictionary.opf
+1. Load the generated EPUB or `dictionary_files_en/Dictionary.opf`
 1. Export to MOBI
 1. Copy to your Kindle’s dictionaries/ folder